Making the Most of Your Strategy with Engagement Pods LinkedIn

 The appropriate use and adherence to the subject will always depend on the group itself, however, some features make the work easier.

-Another important feature: if you don’t have an invitation to a specific pod, you can find several groups on our Marketplace.
+Another important feature: if you don’t have an invitation to a specific pod, you can find several LinkedIn groups on our Marketplace that align with your interests.
 Just enter your interests in the search field and you’re done.
 You can ask to join whatever group you want.

 Channel

 Manual: They are closed groups that can be made in different channels.
 For example, a group on Facebook, WhatsApp, and Slack.
+These are known as manual LinkedIn engagement pods.
 They can also be created for a specific niche, like growth marketing or machine learning.

 In these groups, each one sends the link to their post and the participants must interact (like and comment) with each other.